walles/px/README.md

 * If we get something looking like a PID as a command line argument, show that PID process in a tree with all parents up to the top and all children down.
 This would replace `pstree`.
+* If we get something looking like a PID as a command line argument, for that PID show:
+ * A list of all open files, pipes and sockets
+ * For each pipe / domain socket, print the process at the other end
+ * For each socket, print where it's going